bret/watircraft/app_generators/watircraft/templates/readme.txt

 15. Create a page: script\generate page pagename
 16. Pages can be referenced from rspec tests or cucumber steps.

-Methods are optional cna be used with either Rspec or Cucumber tests.
+Methods are optional and can be used with either Rspec or Cucumber tests.

 17. Create a method: script\generate method methodname
 18. Methods can be referenced from rspec tests, cucumber steps or from